sebbthepleb/py-fibonnaci/README.md

-# Python Fibonnaci
+# py-fibonacci

 Makes lot's of numbers appear on your screen.
-- The bigger the value of fibonacci the longer it takes to generate all the terms.
+- The bigger the value of fibonacci the longer it takes to generate all the terms (minimal difference though).
-- Unless you're running this on a grain of rice your proccessor can handle it.
+- A grain of rice could handle it.